How the Post-Redirect-Get pattern hides billions of junk filter URLs from Googlebot.

 Location: /category/running-shoes/green/42

-The pattern is simple.
-Getting it to behave on a real catalog takes a few rules.
+The pattern itself is simple, and making it behave on a real catalog comes down to a few rules we apply every time.

-Set an inventory threshold before you ever expose a facet combination as an indexable page.
-A filtered view backed by two products is thin content that earns nothing and risks a soft 404.
-A reasonable floor is a minimum of three active products before a combination gets a clean crawlable URL of its own.
-Below the floor, it stays behind POST.
+Set an inventory threshold before any facet combination is allowed to become an indexable page.
+A filtered view backed by two products is thin content that earns nothing and risks a soft 404, so we keep a floor of at least three active products before a combination gets its own clean crawlable URL, and anything below the floor stays behind POST.

-Decide which facets deserve to be found at all.
-Not every filter should be hidden.
-Brand, product type, and popular attributes attract real search demand and should live at clean, crawlable, indexable paths.
-Sort order, availability, and oddball value mixes attract nobody and belong behind the POST wall.
-Gibbons lays out the same three buckets in his SEJ piece, index, noindex, and block, and Post-Redirect-Get is how you implement the block bucket without spending crawl budget to enforce it.
+Decide which facets deserve to be found at all, because not every filter should be hidden.
+Brand, product type, and popular attributes attract real search demand and belong at clean, crawlable, indexable paths, while sort order, availability, and oddball value mixes attract nobody and belong behind the POST wall.
+Gibbons sorts facets into the same three buckets in his SEJ piece, index, noindex, and block, and Post-Redirect-Get is how you enforce the block bucket without spending crawl budget to do it.
+This decision sets your organic ceiling, so it is worth more care than the engineering that follows it.

-For the facets you do want indexed, rewrite the URLs into clean readable paths. `/running-shoes/green/size-42` rather than `?color=green&size=42`.
-Google asks for the industry-standard `&` separator when you must use parameters, and for a consistent filter order so `/green/42` and `/42/green` never resolve to two URLs for the same set.
-Pick an order, enforce it server-side, and keep it stable.
+For the facets you do want indexed, rewrite the URLs into clean readable paths, so /running-shoes/green/size-42 rather than ?color=green&size=42.
+Google asks for the standard & separator when you must use parameters and for a consistent filter order so that /green/42 and /42/green never resolve to two URLs for one set, so pick an order, enforce it server-side, and keep it stable.

 Handle the empty set honestly.
-When a filter combination returns nothing, Google's guidance is explicit that you should serve a real `404` at that URL, not a 200 with a "no results" message and not a redirect to a generic error page.
-Same for nonsensical or duplicate filter combinations.
-The 404 tells the crawler the door leads nowhere and to stop trying it.
+When a filter combination returns nothing, Google's guidance is explicit that you serve a real 404 at that URL rather than a 200 with a "no results" message or a redirect to a generic error page, and the same goes for nonsensical or duplicate combinations.
+A clean 404 tells the crawler the door leads nowhere and to stop trying it.

-Analytics shifts too.
-A POST-then-redirect flow does not look like a normal link click, so filter usage tracking needs to be wired to the form submission or the resulting pageview rather than to anchor clicks.
-And because the pattern deliberately keeps combinations out of the crawl, you lose the chance to rank the long-tail combinations you hid.
-That is the right call for `price=low&sort=newest` and the wrong call for `nike-running-shoes`, which is why the indexable-path decision earlier is the part that actually determines your organic ceiling.
-Get that sort right before you build anything, because the pattern will enforce whatever you decide.
+Analytics shifts as well, since a POST-then-redirect flow does not register as a normal link click, so filter-usage tracking has to hook into the form submission or the resulting pageview rather than anchor clicks.
+And because the pattern deliberately keeps combinations out of the crawl, you forfeit the chance to rank the long-tail combinations you hid, which is the right call for price=low&sort=newest and the wrong call for nike-running-shoes.
+That is why the indexable-path decision earlier matters so much, because the pattern will enforce whatever you choose, good judgment or bad.

-Ship it, then prove it.
-Log file analysis is the ground truth.
-Pull your server logs, filter to Googlebot, and confirm the parameter and POST-target patterns have dropped out of the crawl while your clean indexable paths are still being fetched.
-If Googlebot is still hammering filtered URLs, something is leaking, usually an internal link or a sitemap entry pointing at a URL the POST flow was supposed to bury.
+Ship the pattern, then prove it from the logs, because log file analysis is the only ground truth here.
+Pull your server logs, filter to each crawler in turn, and confirm the parameter and POST-target patterns have dropped out of the crawl while your clean indexable paths are still being fetched.
+If a bot is still hammering filtered URLs, something is leaking, almost always an internal link or a sitemap entry still pointing at a URL the POST flow was supposed to bury.

-Run a crawler such as Screaming Frog against the site and check that the facet controls do not surface as followable links.
-A POST button should not appear in the outlink report the way an anchor does.
-Then watch Search Console coverage over the following weeks for the count of discovered filter URLs to fall, and a `site:` search to confirm the parameter junk is leaving the index rather than entering it.
+Back that up with a crawl of your own.
+Run Screaming Frog against the site and confirm the facet controls do not surface as followable links, since a POST button should not appear in the outlink report the way an anchor does.
+Then watch the discovered-URL counts fall over the following weeks in both Google Search Console and Bing Webmaster Tools, and run a site: query on each engine to confirm the parameter junk is leaving the index rather than entering it.
+Bing Webmaster Tools matters more than teams assume now, because the Bing index is what grounds ChatGPT, so a filter mess that confuses Bingbot also costs you AI visibility on top of crawl budget.

 How it compares to the alternatives

-Crawl budget Stops the crawl, but link equity into blocked URLs is wasted Reduces crawling, leaks if filter state becomes a real URL Filter pathway never enters the crawl at all
+Crawl budget Stops the crawl, but equity into blocked URLs is wasted Reduces crawling, leaks once filter state becomes a real URL Filter pathway never enters the crawl at all

-Indexation control Blocked URLs can still appear as bare links Strong while state stays in fragments only Only clean GET targets are eligible, full control
+Indexation control Blocked URLs can still appear as bare links Strong while state stays in fragments only Only clean GET targets are eligible, so control is full

 Link equity Equity into disallowed URLs goes nowhere Internal link paths preserved Consolidated onto the indexable paths you choose